Joelfranklin96/Sentiment_Classifier_using_LSTM/README.md

 ## Key Takeaways
 - Sequence padding is crucial for mini-batch processing in LSTM networks.
 - Pre-trained word embeddings can be fine-tuned to adapt to specific tasks.
-- LSTM's `return_sequences` parameter is essential for determining the output shape.
 - Dropout is a simple yet effective regularization technique for LSTMs.

 ## How to Run